krab7191/EA_gitops_OCP/docs/INSTALL.md

 # Installation Guide

+These instructions are for **ROKS** (IBM Cloud) with Keycloak OIDC.
+For ROSA (AWS) with Azure AD, see [ROSA-INSTALL-SEALED-SECRETS.md](./ROSA-INSTALL-SEALED-SECRETS.md).

 ## Prerequisites

-- ROKS/ROSA cluster with cluster-admin access
+- ROKS cluster with cluster-admin access
 - IBM Entitlement Key from myibm.ibm.com
-- OIDC Provider (Keycloak or Azure AD): Issuer URL, Client ID, Client Secret
+- Keycloak instance with a realm, confidential client, Client ID, and Client Secret
 - Tools: `oc`, `git`, `kubeseal`

 Install kubeseal: